School

 Pre-professional preparation

-The College of Arts and Sciences' strong foundational courses and individualized academic advising prepare students to be competitive in both standardized preadmission examinations and applications to professional programs in a variety of fields.
+The College of Arts, Sciences and Education's strong foundational courses and individualized academic advising prepare students to be competitive in both standardized preadmission examinations and applications to professional programs in a variety of fields.

 Nate Boyer speaks during one of the Leadership Lecture Series events